Equestrian statue of the Duke of Wellington, Glasgow: Statue

 The statue depicts Arthur Wellesley, 1st Duke of Wellington, on his favourite horse, Copenhagen and wearing the uniform of a field marshal with the insignia of his various awards and honours.
 It was sculpted by the Italian-born French artist Carlo Marochetti and erected in 1844.
-The statue is in bronze and mounted on a granite plinth.
+The statue is in bronze and is mounted on a plinth made from Scottish Peterhead granite.
 It is Category-A listed.

 A statue of Wellington in Glasgow was first proposed at a public meeting in 1840.
 Money for it was raised by public subscription, with around 10,000 people making donations.
 Carlo Marochetti was given the commission, although this choice caused controversy at the time as some objected to the selection of a non-British artist.

 Marochetti completed the statue in France, and also sculpted bronze bas-reliefs, that depict the Battle of Assaye and the Battle of Waterloo.
-The statue was installed on a plinth and the bas-reliefs fixed to the sides.
+The statue was installed on a granite plinth and the bas-reliefs fixed to the sides.
 Two smaller bas-reliefs represent a soldier returning from war and resuming his peace-time occupation.
-The plinth was sculpted from Scottish Peterhead granite.
 A number of commemorative items, including papers and medals, were sealed in crystal glass bottles and placed under the statue.

 The monument was inaugurated on the 8th of October 1844 in front of a crowd of around 20,000 spectators.
-This included 200 former soldiers who had served under Wellingon and several prominent individuals, including General Neil Douglas and Archibald Alison, the Sheriff of Lanark.
+This included 200 former soldiers who had served under Wellington and several prominent individuals, including General Neil Douglas and Archibald Alison, the Sheriff of Lanark.
 The ceremony included military bands, a canon-fire salute and a march-past by troops.